Humans live in an analog world which they study and understand as a digital world.

 So, to represent any information in this world, it is first required to have a set of symbols and digits.
 The symbols to form words (names like names of things, their properties, events and units) and digits to form numbers.
 Like humans did so by using language and mathematics, in electronics, it is done with digital electronics.

-Digital electronics deals with circuits that can manipulate only two levels of voltage or current.
+The digital electronics deals with circuits that can manipulate only two levels of voltage or current.
 These two levels of voltage or current are called High and Low logic.
-The High logic refers to the presence of full power supply at a place in circuit and Low logic refers to absence of voltage, current or power at a place in circuit.
+The High logic refers to presence of full power supply at a place in circuit and Low logic refers to absence of voltage, current or power at a place in circuit.
 Since, it is not ideally possible to achieve fixed voltage levels, there is some tolerance accepted.
 The Transistor – to – Transistor Logic which is used for designing and fabrication of digital integrated circuits recognize any voltage between 2 V to 5V as input signal level (at a TTL Gate) and 2.7 V to 5 V as output signal level (from a TTL Gate) as High logic and any voltage between 0 V to 0.8 V as input signal level (at a TTL Gate) and 0V to 0.5 V as output signal level (from a TTL Gate) as Low logic.
 In writing, High logic is represented as 1 and Low logic is represented as 0.
 The smallest symbol to represent information in digital electronics is a bit.
 A bit can have either a High state or a Low state.
 A set of four bits is called nibble.
 A nibble can represent maximum 16 symbols i.e. 2^4.
 A set of eight bits is called byte.
 A byte can represent 256 symbols i.e. 2^8.
 The multiple number of bytes can be used to represent more number of symbols, digits or symbols and digits.
 These digitally expressed symbols and digits can then be used to represent discrete information (as words) as well as measurable quantities (as numbers).

-Fig. 1: Representational Image of Digital Electronics
+Fig. 1: Digital Electronics

 So, the digital electronics is all about electronic circuits that operate and manipulate on two voltage levels (HIGH and LOW) and can perform numerical and logical operations on these two voltage levels to actually process real world information (represented symbolically as bits and bytes) for mathematical and analytical study.
 Since, the digital circuits represent every information in bits which can have a value from set of two voltage states (and that can be represented mathematically by two numbers 0 and 1), digital circuits and systems are binary systems.
 The set of symbols (to represent information) is referred as encoding scheme or code system in digital electronics as well as (so in) computer systems.